 The Company records all derivative financial instruments at their fair value in its consolidated balance sheets.
-None of the derivative financial instruments that the Company holds are designated as either a fair value hedge or cash flow hedge and the gain or loss on the derivative instrument is recorded in earnings.
+None of the derivative financial instruments that the Company holds are designated as either a fair value hedge or cash flow hedge and the gain or loss on the derivative instruments is recorded in earnings.
 The Company has determined that the fair value of its derivative financial instruments are computed using level 2 inputs (inputs other than quoted prices in active markets for identical assets and liabilities that are observable either directly or indirectly for substantially the full term of the asset or liability) in the fair value hierarchy as the fair value is based on publicly available foreign exchange rates at each financial reporting date.
-As of December 31, 2022 and 2021, the fair value of the Company's foreign currency forward contract stotaled an asset of less than \$1 million and a liability of less than \$1 million in both periods.
-The Company's foreign currency forward contract assets were included in prepaid and other current assets in the consolidated balance sheets and the Company's foreign currency forward contract forward contract liabilities were included in other current liabilities in the consolidated balance sheets.
+As of December 31, 2024 and 2023, the fair value of the Company's foreign currency forward contract stotaled an asset of less than \$1 million and a liability of less than \$1 million.
+The Company's foreign currency forward contract assets were included in prepaid and other current assets in the consolidated balance sheets.

-For the years ended December 31, 2022, 2021 and 2020, the Company recorded a loss of \$1 million, loss of \$1 million and gain of \$1 million, respectively, related to changes in fair value.
+For the years ended December 31, 2024, 2023 and 2022, the Company recorded a loss of \$1 million each year respectively, related to changes in fair value.
 All gains and losses were included in other income (expense) in the consolidated statements of operations.
-The notional principal associated with those contracts was \$7 million, \$9 million and \$8 million as of December 31, 2022, 2021 and 2020, respectively.
+The notional principal associated with those contracts was \$16 million, \$15 million and \$7 million as of December 31, 2024, 2023 and 2022, respectively.

-As of December 31, 2022, the Company's financial instruments do not contain any credit-risk-related or other contingent features that could cause accelerated payments when the Company's financial instruments are in net liability positions.
+As of December 31, 2024, the Company's financial instruments do not contain any credit-risk-related or other contingent features that could cause accelerated payments when the Company's financial instruments are in net liability positions.
 The Company does not use derivative financial instruments for trading or speculative purposes.

-15. Accumulated Other Comprehensive Income (Loss) ("AOCI")
+16. Accumulated Other Comprehensive Income (Loss) ("AOCI")